awsdocs/aws-kms-developer-guide/doc_source/services-s3.md

 Amazon S3 supports only [symmetric CMKs](symm-asymm-concepts.md#symmetric-cmks)\.
 You cannot use an [asymmetric CMK](symm-asymm-concepts.md#asymmetric-cmks) to encrypt your data in Amazon S3\.
 For help determining whether a CMK is symmetric or asymmetric, see [Identifying symmetric and asymmetric CMKs](find-symm-asymm.md)\.

 You can choose a [customer managed CMK](concepts.md#customer-cmk) or the [AWS managed CMK](concepts.md#aws-managed-cmk) for Amazon S3 in your account\.
 If you choose to encrypt your data, AWS KMS and Amazon S3 perform the following actions:
-+ Amazon S3 requests a plaintext data key and a copy of the key encrypted under the specified CMK\.
++ Amazon S3 requests a plaintext [data key](concepts.md#data-keys) and a copy of the key encrypted under the specified CMK\.
-+ AWS KMS creates a data key, encrypts it by using the master key, and sends both the plaintext data key and the encrypted data key to Amazon S3\.
++ AWS KMS generates a data key, encrypts it under the CMK, and sends both the plaintext data key and the encrypted data key to Amazon S3\.
 + Amazon S3 encrypts the data using the data key and removes the plaintext key from memory as soon as possible after use\.
 + Amazon S3 stores the encrypted data key as metadata with the encrypted data\.

 Amazon S3 and AWS KMS perform the following actions when you request that your data be decrypted\.
 + Amazon S3 sends the encrypted data key to AWS KMS\.
-+ AWS KMS decrypts the key by using the appropriate master key and sends the plaintext key back to Amazon S3\.
++ AWS KMS decrypts the key by using the same CMK and returns the plaintext data key to Amazon S3\.
 + Amazon S3 decrypts the ciphertext and removes the plaintext data key from memory as soon as possible\.

 ## Using the Amazon S3 encryption client<a name="sse-client"></a>